adobe/aquarium-bait/README.md

 ...
 ```

-You can grep all the variables that ends by `_download_url:` and put them in the file and override
+You can grep all the variables that have `_url: http` and put them in the file and override
 one-by-one.
 Some specs are overriding the main download variable by the template (as in example for
 xcode) and you can specify the version for each one to build the different images properly.

+**WARNING**: Make sure you using http as your artifact transport, otherwise it could interfere with
+the local proxy and won't allow you to download the artifacts from the role.

 ### 3. Run build